How to workout at home

-Going to the gym isn’t for everyone.
-The costs can be high, you may find it hard to get to a convenient location or you may feel self-conscious if you’re new to exercise.
 Regular moderate exercise is vital for reducing cardiovascular health risks, managing your weight and fat content and preventing back and joint problems.
-The increase in muscle to fat ratio also helps your body burn more calories and boosts your metabolism.
-It is generally much harder to manage your weight long-term without exercise.
+Increasing your muscle to fat ratio also boosts your metabolism and helps your body burn more calories.
+It’s generally much harder to manage your weight long-term without exercise.

 If you have any medical conditions or injuries, please consult a doctor before embarking on any new exercise programme.